PeMa95/BendyCable/README.md

 # BendyCable
 My repo.
 Don't touch it.

-## Content
+## :floppy_disk: Content
 index.html - To be changed to index.php after moving to apache location.

-## Info
+## :information_source: Info
 Goal is to make few home automations.
-And mostly to learn something new and to hopefully have fun.
+Mostly to learn something new and to hopefully have fun.

 Current project status is :
 * Get Raspberry Pi 3 Model B+ going